lukasdb3/lukasdb3/README.md

 ### Hello There 👋
 My name is Lukas and this is my Github page where I keep my code.<br />
-I'm currently a sophomore at University.
-Striving to get a Bachelor's in Computer Science.
+I'm currently a sophomore at University striving to get a Bachelor's in Computer Science.

 ### Intrests
 - RagePluginHook